jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 where we begin to take advantage of the function object.

 ```
-// plugin definition
+// Plugin definition.
 $.fn.hilight = function( options ) {

 	// Extend our default options with those provided.
-  // Note that the first arg to extend is an empty object -
+	// Note that the first argument to extend is an empty
-  // this is to keep from overriding our "defaults" object.
+	// object – this is to keep from overriding our "defaults" object.
-  var opts = $.extend({}, $.fn.hilight.defaults, options);
+	var opts = $.extend( {}, $.fn.hilight.defaults, options );

 	// Our plugin implementation code goes here.

 };

-// plugin defaults - added as a property on our plugin function
+// Plugin defaults – added as a property on our plugin function.
 $.fn.hilight.defaults = {
 	foreground: "red",
 	background: "yellow"
 };
 ```

 Now users can include a line like this in their scripts:

 ```
-// this need only be called once and does not
+// This needs only be called once and does not
-// have to be called from within a 'ready' block
+// have to be called from within a "ready" block
 $.fn.hilight.defaults.foreground = "blue";
 ```

 And now we can call the plugin method like this and it will use a blue foreground color:

 ```
-$("#myDiv").hilight();
+$( "#myDiv" ).hilight();
 ```

 As you can see, we"ve allowed the user to write a single line of code to alter the default foreground color of the plugin.
 And users can still selectively override this new default value when they want:

 ```
-// override plugin default foreground color
+// Override plugin default foreground color.
 $.fn.hilight.defaults.foreground = "blue";

 // ...

-// invoke plugin using new defaults
+// Invoke plugin using new defaults.
-$(".hilightDiv").hilight();
+$( ".hilightDiv" ).hilight();

 // ...

-// override default by passing options to plugin method
+// Override default by passing options to plugin method.
-$("#green").hilight({
+$( "#green" ).hilight({
 	foreground: "green"
 });
 ```